joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 });
 ```

-- `Component function` is the actual function component.
-It requires to return an object, pass to the template function for rendering;
+- `Component function` is the actual React component function.
+It requires to return an object that pass to the `template function` for rendering;

-- The data object in the first parameter of the `template function`, is the return value of the `Component function`.
+- The data object in the first parameter of the `template function` is the return value of the `Component function`.
 And their types are consistent via dynamic inference.

 > The type inferences are also type safe in TSX.
 For example, if you don't return an object from `Component function`, you will receive a type error.